East Africa Toolkit: AYSRH Demand Generation

 Guidance: How to Conduct a Community Dialogue

-- Engage with key stakeholders within the health facility for buy-in and effective community-led dialogue preparation.
+- Engage with key local community gatekeepers within the health facility for buy-in and effective community-led dialogue preparation.

-- Mobilize the target audience based on the issue identified (this could be parents, community gatekeepers, first- time mothers, husbands, boda-boda riders, among others) using community health workers and public announcements.
+- Mobilize the target audience based on the issue identified which could be parents, community gatekeepers, first-time parents, boda-boda riders, among others using community health volunteers and/or champions or through public announcements.
 It is important to be strategic about who is invited to take part in the dialogue.
-It often helps to have multiple perspectives on the issues.
-For example, the perspective from a government official, religious or traditional leader, community member (parent or service provider), and youth may vary but helpful to having rich conversation.
+An ideal community dialogue should have at least 30 members.

-- Identify solutions where there is a commitment or resolution by the participants to embrace AYSRH/family planning.
-It may also bring about additional information, issues, and ideas that the community may wish to act on.
+- Identify solutions where there is a commitment or resolution by the participants based on the challenges discussed.
+It may also bring about additional information, issues and ideas that the community may wish to act.

-- Develop an action plan together in accordance with their cultural practices and traditional values.
-The process is most effective when the participants are actively involved in the resolution that may eventually lead to increased support and acceptance of AYSRH/FP.
+- Develop a SMART action plan to address the gaps that have been identified together in accordance with their cultural practices and traditional values.
+The process is most effective when the participants are actively involved in the resolution that may eventually lead to increased support and acceptance of contraceptive services.

 Additional tips

-- Use youth networks and collaborate with existing groups to engage youth comfortable in speaking on behalf of youth.
+- Use networks and collaborate with existing groups to engage any specialized groups comfortable in speaking on their behalf.

-- If you have an individual who is outspoken, you might suggest continuing the conversation after the meeting or pulling them aside.
+- The moderator should have people management skills to be able to guide the flow of the dialogue.
+If you have an individual who is outspoken, you might suggest continuing the conversation after the meeting or pulling them aside.

 Key Outcomes